jakeblozan/Rosalind/README.md

 All Rosalind Projects

-A place to put all projects made in Rosalind
+A place to put all projects made for Rosalind